+ + NOW AWARD WINNING! + +

 On 27 September 2015 the North American Guild of Beer Writers (NAGBW) gave Brew Britannia top prize in the history category of their annual awards.

-Brew Britannia: the strange rebirth of British beer an entertaining account of how British beer got its mojo back after the low point of the 1960s and 70s, packed with facts, stories and eccentric characters.
+Brew Britannia: the strange rebirth of British beer is an entertaining account of how British beer got its mojo back after the low point of the 1960s and 70s, packed with facts, stories and eccentric characters.

 If you’ve got even a passing interest in beer, or British cultural history, we’re sure you’ll enjoy it — we worked hard to ensure it’s both rigorous and readable.